hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-basics/index.md

   project = "debian-cloud"
 }
 ```
-Data sources are a way of querying a provider to return an existing resource, so that we can access its parameters for our own use.
+Data sources are a way of querying a provider to return an existing resource that was not declared by Terraform, so that we can access its parameters for our own use.

 ---

 name: dependency-mapping
 class: compact
 # Terraform Dependency Mapping
 Terraform can automatically keep track of dependencies for you.
 Look at the two resources below.
-Note the highlighted lines in the google_compute_instance resource.
+Note the highlighted line in the google_compute_instance resource.
 This is how we tell one resource to refer to another in terraform.

 ```terraform
 data "google_compute_image" "my_image" {